symfony/symfony-docs/deployment/proxies.rst

 Some reverse proxies (like AWS Elastic Load Balancing) don't have a static IP address or even a range that you can target with the CIDR notation.
-In this case, you'll need to - *very carefully* - trust *all* proxies.
+In this case, you will need to - *very carefully* - trust *all* proxies.

 #.
 Configure your web server(s) to *not* respond to traffic from *any* clients
    other than your load balancers.
 For AWS, this can be done with `security groups`_.

 #.
-Once you've guaranteed that traffic will only come from your trusted reverse
+Once you have guaranteed that traffic will only come from your trusted reverse
    proxies, configure Symfony to *always* trust incoming request:

     .. code-block:: yaml